mindspore-ai/models/official/cv/Inception/xception/README.md

 bash run_infer_310.sh [MINDIR_PATH] [DATA_PATH] [LABEL_FILE] [DEVICE_ID]
 ```

 -Note: the Imagenet data set is used in densnet121 network.
 The label of the picture is the number from 0 after sorting the folder.
+This file can be converted by script from `models/utils/cpp_infer/imgid2label.py`.

 Inference result will be stored in the script path, you can find result like the followings in acc.log.